-No-confidence motion in Parliament against Modi government today, says Congress
+Congress moves no-confidence motion against Modi government in Lok Sabha

 “He [Modi] has been declining our hard-pressed demand,” Chowdhury, leader of the Congress in the Lok Sabha, told ANI.
 “The allegations against the government should be answered by the prime minister himself.”

-Meanwhule, Union Home Minister Amit Shah wrote to Kharge and Chowdhury on Tuesday, saying the government was ready for an elaborate discussion on Manipur and sought to break the logjam in Parliament.
+Meanwhile, Union Home Minister Amit Shah wrote to Kharge and Chowdhury on Tuesday, saying the government was ready for an elaborate discussion on Manipur and sought to break the logjam in Parliament.

 The people of Manipur, he added, want MPs of all political parties to give them confidence that the legislators are united and committed to ensure peace in Manipur.